What is Transformative Learning in the Humanities?

 What is the commitment of participants in the faculty seminars?

 There will be one half-day workshop over the summer and then three meetings during the semester.
 In addition, faculty are asked to organize an event and contribute something to the general public (e.g., a blog, an op-ed, a public art performance, a community intervention) related to what they are learning and/or doing.
 Faculty will be given $1,500 in support.
-We are fully aware of the instability that this pandemic has created for so many of our important teachers who are teaching part-time at so many of the campuses.
-We will do everything possible to make sure that there is a way for participants to engage.
+In Fall 2021 and Spring 2022, the seminar meetings and most public events will be held virtually over Zoom.

 Who will lead the seminars?